barty32/program-launcher/README.md

 # How to use
-When you first open Program Launcher, you will find that it's empty.
+When you open Program Launcher first time, you will find that it's empty.

 ![Photo](https://github.com/barty32/program-launcher/blob/dev/pics/start.png)